gurinina/2025_IntroR_and_RStudio/lessons/16-tidyverse.md

 sqrt(83) %>% round(digits = 2)
 ```

-The pipe represents a much easier way of writing and deciphering R code, and so we will be taking advantage of it, when possible, as we work through the remaining lesson.
+The pipe represents a much easier way of writing and deciphering R code.

 ***
 **Exercises**